 In addition, there are no serious questions as to IFFIm's role in helping to reach this goal.
 Independent reviews conducted in recent years and separately commissioned by several different stakeholders spoke positively about IFFIm's effectiveness in accelerating and facilitating funding for Gavi.
-Gavi's disbursements for immunization programmes have more than doubled from \$300-\$400 million a year before IFFIm to \$900 million as a result of IFFIm.
-From 2006-2014, IFFIm funded \$2.5 billion of Gavi's disbursements for immunization programmes, equivalent to approximately 36% of the total over that period, enabling Gavi to significantly increase its programmatic expenditure and providing it with a long-term stable funding source.
+Gavi's disbursements for immunization programs have more than doubled from \$300-\$400 million a year before IFFIm to \$900 million as a result of IFFIm.
+From 2006-2015, IFFIm funded \$2.5 billion of Gavi's disbursements for immunization programs, equivalent to approximately 24% of the total cash received by the charity during that period, enabling Gavi to significantly increase its programmatic expenditure and providing it with a long-term stable funding source.